dmbarrad/arcfox/README.md

 This is My modified version of arcfox from betterbrowser.
 I don't use their addons, i use a configured sidebery.
 I also use Adaptive Tab Bar Color Extension, which makes the entire browser adapt to website's colors.
-I also use Vimium-C for my traveling, i rarely click buttons; that's why i have no back or forward or even the X button.
+I use Vimium-C for my traveling, i rarely click buttons; that's why i have no back or forward or even the X button.
 ![An Overview of my Setup](.overview.png)

 # What is ArcFox?